 Serve hot with a chunk of good bread.

 I haven't used the tomato soup in this recipe before, but after I tried it yesterday, I asked myself, why haven't I thought of it before.
 It works as a wonderful sauce.
 A really tasty dish, even my dear husband who is difficult to please, said how good it was.

 If you are curious to read what the other bloggers cooked for the challenge, check out their blogs

 Italian Chicken from Dragons and Fairy Dust

 Goat's Cheese & Chorizo Pasta Bake from Madhouse Family Reviews

-And here is my and hubby's photo done via the Warholiser.
+And here is my and husband's photo done via the Warholiser.